Procedures for implementing the minor workplace accident register

 • Date of entry in the register,

-• Victim's full name,
+• Victim's first and last name,

 • Date and time,